 Erected 1995 by Wisconsin Historical Society.
 (Marker Number 335.)

 Location.
-42° 47.786′ N, 90° 7.761′ W. Marker is near Mineral Point, Wisconsin, in Iowa Touch for map.
+42° 47.786′ N, 90° 7.761′ W. Marker is near Mineral Point, Wisconsin, in Iowa County.
+Marker is at the intersection of State Highway 23 and Irving Lane, on the left when traveling south on State Highway 23.
 Marker is six miles south of Mineral Point, eight miles north of Darlington.
+Touch for map.
 Marker is in this post office area: Mineral Point WI 53565, United States of America.
+Touch for directions.

 Also see . . .
 The Black Hawk War.
 "By the 1830s the process of removing Indian tribes from lands in the eastern United States to accommodate white settlers had been embraced by President Andrew Jackson, many in Congress and the bulk of the population at large.
 Few were apologetic, believing that the tribes and their homes were obstacles to the spread of a superior civilization."
 (Submitted on October 9, 2009.)

 Topics.
 This marker is included in these topic lists: Forts or Castles • Settlements & Settlers